ideamark/breadbot/README.md

 * Just watch the only single config file: [bread.cfg](etc/bread.cfg)

 ## Console
-* First you must launch Redis-server on localserver port 6379.
+1. Type `redis-server` to launch Redis on port 6379.
-* Type command `breadbot` to launch the local console.
+2. Type `breadbot` to launch the local console.
-* Type command `import` to import corpus data.
+3. Type `import` to import corpus data.
-* Then u can test Breadbot.
+4. Then u can test Breadbot.
 Type `help` for more info.

 ## Super user mode
 * Super user mode is set for developers.